-Open the doors to Steveston’s heritage and culture on Saturday, June 2 and Sunday, June 3, 2018 with the 11th annual Doors Open Richmond.
+Open the doors to Steveston’s heritage and culture on Saturday, June 1 and Sunday, June 2, 2019 with the 12th annual Doors Open Richmond.

 A 5-minute car ride away is London Heritage Farm (6511 Dyke Road).
 Tour the exquisitely furnished rooms of the London Family’s 1890s farmhouse and stroll through the park to enjoy the heritage herb and perennial gardens.

 Try your hand at washing clothes with a wringer and scrub board or sort seeds as Mr. London would have done when planning what fruit trees and vegetables to plant.
 Don’t forget to reserve your place for tea in the Victorian-style Tea Room for delicious scones, cookies and the locally famous London Lady Tea by calling 604-271-5220.
 The Tea Room is open noon to 5 p.m.